SHORTLIST

 Price notes:

-• Prices include airline fuel surcharge and taxes.
-Correct as of 1 October 2024, subject to change.
+• Flight Inclusive rates only: These include airline fuel surcharge and taxes.
+Correct as of 1 October 2024.
+Please note supplements may apply if lead in economy rates are not available.

 • Depending on airline schedules, you may depart and/or arrive on Day 2.
 Extra nights' accommodation (pre or post tour) or stopovers may be required at an additional cost.

-• Departures from other cities and flight upgrades available upon request
+• Flight Inclusive rates only: Based on departures from Sydney, Melbourne, Brisbane, Adelaide & Perth.
+Departures from other cities and flight upgrades available on request.

 Tour details